MENTAL HEALTH RALLY

 2. Work with mental health counselors and therapists to create a strong mental health curriculum

-3. Have an action meeting with the people whose contacts we collected from the march to plan legislative actions and events to educate others about how to be a good friend to those struggling & about how to take care of your mental health
+3. Have an action meeting with the people whose contacts we collected from the rally to plan legislative actions and events to educate others about how to be a good friend to those struggling & about how to take care of your mental health